schorschinho/LCModel/README.md

 ## Acknowledgements

 The LCModel source code was made available free of charge by Dr. Stephen Provencher.
 Please see the licensing agreement for details.

+- Compilation of MacOS Monterey Apple M1 Pro thanks to Bethany A. Stennett, University of Florida.